ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/prepare-for-the-aws-certified-cloud-practioner-certification-exam/core-services.md

   - Runs code in response to an event
   - runs and scales automatically
 - Lightsail
-  - Perconfigured and ready to use OS, web apps, and dev stacks
+  - Pre-configured and ready to use OS, web apps, and dev stacks
   - Simple and easy to use applications
 - Deploying and operating in AWS
   - AWS Management Console